-Technology helps the process.
+Technology helps the process– it enables it.
 It provides a wealth of background materials and tools.
 It’s all online.
 You can use collaboration tools.
-And at its Employee-Voice-best, it fosters human connection, typically by way of frequent pulse surveys that facilitate continuous two-way conversation that leads to impactful change
+And at its employee-voice-best, it fosters human connections.
+That’s what frequent pulse surveys are all about: facilitating continuous two-way conversation that leads to impactful change

-But an annual or biennial census survey comes with a lot data to digest.
+But an annual or biennial census survey comes with a lot of data to digest.
 The development of Employee Voice Action Plans comes from your people analytics.
-And employees need to have a say.
+And peoples need to be heard in context.

 Include employees in the action planning process.
-The issues and challenges that you seek to remedy are those of employees themselves.
-Involving them in the development of solutions and ideas allows them to contribute in a meaningful way and makes them feel valued.
-This will create “buy-in” and the sense of ownership.
-In fact, you’re likely to see contributing employees act as advocates to their peers and colleagues when their ideas are rolled out.
+The issues and challenges you’re seeking to remedy are those of employees themselves.
+Involving them in the development of solutions and ideas produces more effective change and communicates that you truly value their perspective..
+Soliciting people’s help increases “buy-in” and the sense of ownership.
+In fact, you’re likely to see contributing employees act as advocates with their colleagues when their own ideas are rolled out.

 Facilitated workshops bring together employees to explore key engagement factors like career growth.
-Because it is Employee Voice, representation is intentionally designed for a good mix of employees by levels, departments, tenure, age, and so on; diversity of thought and opinion is paramount.
+Because it is Employee Voice, representation is intentionally designed for a good mix of participants by levels, departments, tenure, age, and so on; diversity of thought and opinion is paramount.
 A dynamic of psychological safety is critical.
-You want people to talk, to feel comfortable, to free their minds, to challenge ideas, the discussions that happen are a very important dynamic.
-A neutral or objective third party creates a safe place where people readily share opinions and thoughts.
+You want people to talk, to feel comfortable, to free their minds, to challenge ideas. .
+Involving a neutral or objective third party facilitator can help create a safe place where employees share opinions without fear of reprisal.

-Leadership endorsement is critical to any initiative.
+Leadership endorsement–and enthusiasm– is critical to any initiative.
 If there’s executive participation in the employee voice action planning session, then you should have an advocate around the leadership table.
 Make sure that the plan truly addresses employees’ expressed needs, that it’s practical, well-resourced and well-aligned:

-- for tracking, measurement, reporting and review accessible to HR, your executives, and whatever other levels your organization decides would benefit.
+- for tracking, measurement, reporting and review accessible to HR, executives, managers and whomever else your organization decides would benefit.

-A multi-pronged approach to the art of Action Planning works best.
+A multi-pronged approach to the art of action planning works best.
 Certain drivers of engagement (such as leadership) lend themselves to formal employee voice action planning and enterprise-wide programs.
-But you also have bottom up drivers like work/life balance, immediate management, teamwork, and collaboration that are more micro level.
-That’s where direct managers and smaller groups of employees have to have the leeway to create their own Action Plans, their own solutions, to establish bonds of trust.
+But you also have micro-level drivers like work/life balance, immediate management, teamwork, and collaboration.
+That’s where direct managers and smaller groups of employees need the freedom to create their own specific Action Plans in alignment with bigger organizational plans.

-Managers can still be empowered to develop their own plans.
-But they have an anchor.
-They can call on employees to help build out actions and metrics around the corporate strategy.
-And keep the conversation going by asking: “How do you like what’s changed?
+Managers can call on employees to help build out individual actions and metrics around the corporate strategy.
+And they can keep the conversation going by asking: “How do you like what’s changed?
 What could we do better?”
-Those same questions can also be part of a follow up pulse survey – by division, or region or company-wide.
+Those same questions can also be part of a follow-up pulse survey – by division, or region or company-wide.